TrollPursePublishing/trollpurse-ops/README.md

 ### Phase Two - Bootstrap Part B

 You can now get the magic links with the following script.
+You may also login to your instance of the AWS Console, go to CloudFormation within the region you deployed Phase One, open the sidebar, select Exports, and click on the magic links.

 ```bash
 aws cloudformation --no-paginate list-exports --query "Exports[*].{Name:Name,Link:Value}"